Toba Qom language: Classification

 There are seven linguistic families and two independent languages among the different indigenous languages in Chaco.
 The Toba language belongs to the Guaycurú family, together with pilagá (Formosa province), mocoví (South of Chaco and North of Santa Fe), and others.
 Nowadays, there is a dispute among linguists whether these can be considered individual languages, or different dialects due to their similarities and intelligibility.
 However, most of the indigenous languages in Chaco are not homogeneous.
 There are differences as regards sounds and vocabulary.
 Thus, speakers notice these differences and sometimes communication can be affected inside a community.
 This is partly due to the influence of other languages.

 Even though most indigenous communities in Chaco are bilingual, since they speak their indigenous mother tongue and the official language of the country (Spanish, Portuguese or Paraguayan Guaraní), their indigenous languages can be considered endangered due to lack of transmission from generation to generation.
 Many indigenous people are moving more and more to urban areas and their jobs and social activities require the predominant language of the country in which they live.

-Speakers consider themselves as ‘Qom’ and their language as qom l'aqtaqa (Qom language).
+Speakers consider themselves as 'Qom' and their language as qom l'aqtaqa (Qom language).
 Most of the Qom population live in the provinces of Chaco and Formosa, Argentina.
 There are also communities in Santa, Rosario and Gran Buenos Aires.
 According to Klein 1978, there are three different dialectal varieties within the Toba Language: no'olxaxanaq in Pampa del Indio (Chaco), lañaxashec in Machagai (Chaco), and tacshec (Formosa).

 History

 Many indigenous people from Chaco remained nomads until the nineteenth century.
 Their economy was based on hunting and gathering.
 They were organized in groups called bandas (Spanish: "bands"), made up of the union of large families.
 They formed larger groups called tribus (Spanish: "tribes"), based on their dialect variant, family ties and marriage.
 In the twentieth century, they were forced into labour and this caused them to be displaced to different areas.
 This is when they started adopting a sedentary lifestyle.

+Old Toba appears to have been a different variety from modern Toba.
+It was recorded by the missionary Alonzo de Barcena in 1595 (published by Samuel A. Lafone Quevedo 1894–1896), with later sparse data recorded by Francisco de Aguirre in 1792, apparently from near Asunción, and a couple of small Jesuit missionary texts.